 Ease of Use

-During the months of our hands-on testing, we used these eleven sets in as many ways as we could imagine: making breakfast, lunch, and dinner with friends, at home, near the trailheads, hiking in for romantic picnics, as well as overnight excursions in the Elk Mountain range of Western Colorado.
-We were alpine climbing in the Tetons, picnicking in New York's Catskills, and even took some on an expedition to Chile.
+During the months of our hands-on testing, we used these sets in as many ways as we could imagine.
+We went alpine climbing in the Tetons, picnicking in New York's Catskills, and even took some on an expedition to Chile.
 We even boiled water for ten days straight while fastpacking in the world's high latitudes, exploring Iceland and areas beyond.
 We looked at the different features, the handles, and simply how easy it is to use while cooking and serving food.

-The lowest competitors in this category were the MSR Alpine 2 Pot Set, the Snow Peak Titanium set and the GSI Outdoors Pinnacle Backpacker Cookset.
-The Snow Peak Titanium set is so small that we felt like we were cooking with a child's tea set.
-Although we enjoyed the cooking performance of the Pinnacle Backpacker, we are unlikely to backpack with it due to the delicate Teflon coating.
-The GSI Outdoors Bugaboo Camper set scored a little higher than the Pinnacle in this category for being an easy to use set while car camping.
+The lowest competitors in this category are the MSR Alpine 2 Pot Set and the GSI Outdoors Pinnacle Backpacker Cookset.
+The GSI Outdoors Bugaboo camper set scores a little higher than the Pinnacle in this category for being easy to use while car camping.
 It comes with the most pieces of all the cookware we tested, and the two pots and skillet are a great size to use when cooking for four.

 The features of a camping cook set vary considerably.
-Some of the sets we tested are as simple as two pots and a lid, with the corresponding handle.
+Some of the sets we tested are as simple as two pots and a lid with the corresponding handle.
 For spartan kits like this, you will need to add everything else in.
-The Top Pick MSR Trail Mini Duo is one pot, one lid, a plastic bowl, a pot gripping pliers, and a bag.
+The MSR Trail Mini Duo is one pot, one lid, a plastic bowl, a pot gripping pliers, and a bag.
 The pot is equipped with a removable rubber band around the upper portion as another grip option.
-This set of features, plus your stove and fuel is all that a team of two needs on an ultralight backpacking trip, provided their food is correspondingly simple and light.
+This set of features, plus your stove and fuel, is all a team of two needs on an ultralight backpacking trip, provided their food is correspondingly simple and light.

 On the other hand, some products incorporate all but the food, at least for basic camp cooking.
-For more elaborate culinary pursuits, you will need to supplement every one of the products with at least a sharp knife.
+For even slightly more elaborate culinary pursuits, you will need to supplement every one of the products with at least a sharp knife.
 Most will need additional spoons and forks.
-In short, there is no "one-stop shop" regarding camp cookware.
+In short, there is no "one-stop-shop" regarding camping cookware.
 Some products save you some shopping, but all require some more thought.
 The degree to which you need to select other features depends on which kit you choose.

 Let's examine what your typical camping kitchen should include.
-A lightweight backpacking cook kit is a pot for boiling water for every 2-4 people and a spoon for each person.
-Everyone should then eat out of their freeze-dried food bag and drink from their water bottles.
-At the other end of the spectrum, gourmet "glamping" menus and kitchens require cookware that could be just taken from your home kitchen.
+A lightweight backpacking cook kit might have one pot for boiling water for every 2-4 people and a spoon for each person.
+Everyone can then eat out of their freeze-dried food bag and drink from their water bottles.
+At the other end of the spectrum, gourmet "glamping" menus and kitchens require cookware that could just be taken from your home kitchen.
 In between is the sweet spot.
-Whether car camping, base-camping, or collecting a kit that will work for all of these and from which can be selected as a subset of backpacking, you need the following.
+Whether car camping, base camping, or collecting a kit that will work for all of these and can be selected as a subset of backpacking, you need the following.

 Assuming a cooking group of 2-3 people, you need a couple of pots around 1.5-2 liters, with lids and handles.
 A frying pan with a lid is essential to most people.
 A cutting board, knife, and serving spoon/ladle round out the group gear.
-Each camper then needs a bowl or deep plate, a cup for hot and cold liquids, a spoon, and a fork.
+Each camper needs a bowl or deep plate, a cup for hot and cold liquids, a spoon, and a fork (or a spork).
 In assembling this standard kitchen kit, you have two primary options in our review.
-You can choose your pot set and then add the rest on your own, or you can pick a kit that includes some of the additional accessories.
+You can choose your pot set and then add the rest on your own, or you can pick a kit that includes at least some of the additional accessories.

-Just under half of the cook sets we tested are two pots, lid(s), and handle(s).
+Under half of the cook sets we tested are two pots, lid(s) and handle(s).
 All of these products have no additional features.
-For each, you will need to acquire cutting board, knife, cutlery, bowls, and cups.
+You will need to acquire a cutting board, knife, cutlery, bowls, and cups for each.
 In most cases, you will also choose to add a frying pan.
-These "backbone" kits are the Editors' Choice Primus PrimeTech 2.3L, Top Pick MSR Ceramic 2-Pot Set, Top Pick Snow Peak Titanium Multi Compact, Best Buy G4Free 4 Piece Cooking Set, and the ultra-durable MSR Alpine 2 Pot Set.
+The Primus PrimeTech 2.3L or the MSR Ceramic are great examples of this type of set.

-The MalloMe 10 Piece Mess Kit and the Best Buy Winterial 11 Piece Camping Cookware Set are somewhat similar.
-They are both made of anodized aluminum, their pots and pans have fold-out handles, and both include small, lidded frying pans.
-They both also have little plastic "bowls" that aren't much bigger than the spoons some people eat with.
-The Winterial kit also has a cutting board and a clever and much-appreciated kettle for dedicated water heating use.
+The Winterial 11 Piece Camping Cookware Set is made of aluminum with pots and pans with fold-out handles and small, lidded frying pans.
+It also comes with a cutting board and a clever and much-appreciated kettle for dedicated water heating use.
 It is simple, with features that we love.